Unboxed-Software/solana-course/content/token-swap.md

 11. `swapProgramId` - the address of the token swap program
 12. `tokenProgramId` - the address of the token program
 13. `amountIn` - amount of tokens deposited by the user into the swap pool
 14. `minimumAmountOut` - minimum amount of tokens send to the user token account.
-This parameter accounts for slippage.
-We will use 0 for simplicity as calculating slippage is outside the scope of this lesson.
+This parameter is used to account for slippage.
+Slippage is the difference between the value of a token when you submit the transaction versus when the order is fulfilled.
+In this case, the lower the number, the more slippage can possible occur without the transaction failing.
+Throughout this lesson we'll use 0 for swaps as calculating slippage is outside the scope of this lesson.
+In a production app, however, it's important to let users specify the amount of slippage they're comfortable with.

 The instruction for swapping token A for token B will look like this: